PrestaShop/prestashop.github.io/news/_posts/releases/2020-04-17-prestashop-1-7-7-0-beta-release.md

 ### New features & improvements

 - The order pages have been redesigned and migrated to Symfony, including several new features to improve efficiency and avoid having to go back and forth between orders.
-To get all details and know more about the new features, read our [article]() dedicated to the order management system full rework.
+  To get all details and know more about the new features, read our [article]() dedicated to the full rework or the order management system.

 -  To improve conversion and help our merchants' growth, we've been working on adding an improved search mechanism, allowing mistakes in front-office search words, called "Fuzzy search".
 Developed by a community member, the great [Lathanao](https://github.com/Lathanao), with the help of the core team, the fuzzy search feature implements the Levenshtein algorithm to improve the PrestaShop’s native search functionality in front-office by taking into account misspelling or error inputs.
 Read more [here](https://build.prestashop.com/news/introduction-to-the-fuzzy-search) !